About This Course

 James graduated from the University of Cape Town with a LLB in 2012 and a Master of Law in Commercial Law (LLM) with distinction in 2013, and completed a LLM in Shipping Law in 2014.

 He became a lecturer in the Faculty of Law’s Commercial Law Department.
 James is the course convener and lecturer on the Postgraduate Diploma in Management Practice Specialising in Regulatory Compliance that is delivered through the University of Cape Town’s Graduate School of Business.
-He is also the Head Tutor on two Compliance Management Short Courses offered by UCT Law@work and Get Smarter since 2015.
 Outside of compliance management, his research interests lie in the intersection between theories of corporate legal regulation, cryptocurrencies and crypto-banking, data governance and privacy, and corporate governance.

 Senior Lecturer in Commercial Law, Company Law & Corporate Governance.